star-whale/starwhale/docs/docs/reference/cli/dataset.md

 ## Summary

-- Commands for dataset lifecycle management.
+- Commands for the dataset lifecycle management.
-- For standalone instance, `dataset` command use local disk to build and store the Starwhale Dataset.
+- For standalone instances, the `dataset` command uses the local disk to build and store Starwhale Datasets.
-- For cloud instance, `dataset` command manage the remote cloud datasets with HTTP API.
+- For cloud instances, the `dataset` command manages remote datasets through the HTTP API.
-- Dataset is in one project.
-- **Dataset URI** in format: `[<Project URI>/dataset]<dataset name>[/version/<version id>]`.
+- **Dataset URI** in format: `[<Project URI>/dataset/]<dataset name>[/version/<version id>]`.

 ## All Sub-Commands